miker704/Strife/patch_V5_notes.md

     - Added Asyc request to resync the current user in strife_core Cable if the user updates their avatar or banner in another tab while in the shop page.
     - Added created_date function for dm_server.rb model to return a formatted create date for one to one dms.
+    - Added get_first_message function for dm_server.rb model to return the first dm msg for one to one dms.

 ## Frontend Changes